Vutivi/session-challenge/README.md

 # README

-This is a project to investigate why records faster on rails when the request is made from the controller and not from the helper
+This is a project to investigate why records pulls faster on rails when the request is made from the controller and not from the helper

 * Ruby version: 2.6.3
 * Rails version: 5.1.7